Observational Constraints on generalized dark matter properties in the presence of neutrinos with the final Planck release: Introduction

-Extra relativistic degrees of freedom at recombination, parametrized by the number of equivalent light neutrino species $N_{eff}$ Steigman et al \cite{Steigman/1977}, gives the most simplest extension of $\Lambda$CDM.
-In Refs. \cite{Akita/2020,Benetti/2021}, the authors have investigated $N_{eff}^{SM} = 3.044$ for massless neutrino families.
+Extra relativistic degrees of freedom at recombination, parametrized by the number of equivalent light neutrino species $N_{\rm eff}$ Steigman et al \cite{Steigman/1977}, gives the most simplest extension of $\Lambda$CDM.
+In Refs. \cite{Akita/2020,Benetti/2021}, the authors have investigated $N_{\rm eff}^{\rm SM} = 3.044$ for massless neutrino families.
 In this paper, we are interested in constraining the generalized DM parameters: a time-dependent EoS parameter of DM via well-motivated Chevallier-Polarski-Linder (CPL) parameterization and the non-null sound speed of DM, in the presence of neutrino properties.
-We constrain this scenario with cosmological observations including the data from Planck-2018 CMB release, BAO, Hubble Space Telescope (HST), Canada-France-Hawaii Telescope Lensing Survey (CFHTLenS), and Planck Sunyaev-Zel'dovich (SZ).
-The paper is structured as follows: In the next section, we present the cosmological models with extended DM properties.
+We constrain this scenario with the observational data from different sources, and explore whether the considered scenario leads to the relaxation of $H_0$ and $S_8$ tesnsions.
+The paper is structured as follows: In the next section, we present the cosmological model with extended DM properties.
 The methodology and the data sets used to constrain the model parameters are described in section \ref{data}.
 In section \ref{results}, we derive the observational constraints and discuss the results in detail.
 The concluding remarks of the study are presented in section \ref{CR}.